Unit rationale, description and aim

 A range of assessments will be used to meet the unit learning outcomes and develop graduate attributes consistent with university assessment requirements.

-• Assessment 1 requires students to apply their theoretical knowledge in solving problems in the lab environment.
+• Assessment 1 requires students to apply their theoretical knowledge in solving problems.
 The purpose of this assessment is to guide students to recognise, categorise and prioritise cybersecurity risks and to develop appropriate mitigation strategies and actions.

 • Assessment 2 requires students to assess the implementation of a risk management framework in a chosen organization and to report on the success (or otherwise) of that framework.